Kyiv-Sviatoshyn Raion: Infrastructure

 The population of the raion's settlements was small.
 Among the biggest populated places were the cities of Boyarka and Vyshneve which do not exceed 40,000 residents each.
 The rest of the settlements have a population of 5,000 or less.
 The urban sprawl of Kyiv infringes into the raion and many settlements while categorized as villages have residential clusters with multi-story panel-houses of the Soviet or Soviet-like design.
-With the ongoing demographic crisis in Ukraine, Kyiv and its vicinities among which is the Kyiv-Sviatoshyn Raion experiences increase in population which is related to the Russian-Ukrainian armed conflict (see Russian military intervention in Ukraine (2014–present)).
+With the ongoing demographic crisis in Ukraine, Kyiv and its vicinities among which is the Kyiv-Sviatoshyn Raion experiencing an increase in population which is related to the Russian-Ukrainian armed conflict (see Russian military intervention in Ukraine (2014–present)).

 The raion has adequately developed transportation infrastructure.
-Through the Kyiv-Sviatoshyn Raion passes number of national routes Kyiv–Lviv and Kyiv–Odesa.
+Through the Kyiv-Sviatoshyn Raion passes a number of national routes Kyiv–Lviv and Kyiv–Odesa.
 The railway network belongs to the Southwestern Railways of Ukraine.
 Many cities near Kyiv were developed around rail stations among which are Irpin, Vyshneve, and others.
-Beside the Hostomel Airport, there are number of smaller airfields throughout the Kyiv-Sviatoshyn Raion.
+Beside the Hostomel Airport, there are a number of smaller airfields throughout the Kyiv-Sviatoshyn Raion.

-In a dacha settlement of Chaika, which itself is situated in Petropavlivska Borshchahivka, is located a big sports complex consisting of a sports field for association football, car racing track, and other.
-There were some attempts to establish professional football clubs in Boyarka (Inter) and Vyshneve (Transimpeks), yet most of them failed so far.
+In a dacha settlement of Chaika, which is situated in Petropavlivska Borshchahivka, is located a big sports complex consisting of a sports field for association football, car racing track, and others.
+There have been some attempts to establish professional football clubs in Boyarka (Inter) and Vyshneve (Transimpeks), yet most of them failed so far.

 Tourism

-The raion had a number of historical landmarks related to history of Kyiv region.
-In village of Shpytky there were remnants of Tereshchenko estate which belonged to the family of Ukrainian (Little Russian) entrepreneurs of Imperial Russia.
-Near the village of Bilhorodka there was an archaeological excavation which is believed to be related to the legendary city of Bilhorod, which is mentioned in chronicles as Bilhorod Kyivskyi.
-Throughout the raion there were remnants of the Soviet fortified district (so called Kyiv Ukrip-Raion) in form of so-called the "Long-term Defense Points" (DOTs, see Pillbox (military)).
+The raion had a number of historical landmarks related to the history of the Kyiv region.
+In the village of Shpytky, there were remnants of Tereshchenko estate which belonged to the family of Ukrainian (Little Russian) entrepreneurs of Imperial Russia.
+Near the village of Bilhorodka, there was an archaeological excavation which is believed to be related to the legendary city of Bilhorod, which is mentioned in chronicles as Bilhorod Kyivskyi.
+Throughout the raion, there were remnants of the Soviet fortified district (so called Kyiv Ukrip-Raion) in the form of so-called the "Long-term Defense Points" (DOTs, see Pillbox (military)).
 Many of them were simply left by the Stalinist troops during the 1941 battle of Kyiv (also known as the Kyiv Cauldron).